It’s boom or bust in a very brief sales window.

-Online sales over the BFCM period topped $15.2 billion—a 24% increase from 2021.
-Known as the “golden hours of retail,” people take advantage of flash sales because of FOMO, or the fear of missing out on last-minute deals.
+Online sales over the BFCM period topped $9.3 billion on the Shopify platform in 2023—a 24% increase from 2022.
+Known as the “golden hours of retail,” people take advantage of flash sales because of FOMO (fear of missing out) on last-minute deals.

 A flash sale is a discount or promotion offered for a limited period of time.
-Flash sales allows merchants to sell a vast number of products at a large discount.
+It allows merchants to sell a vast number of products at a large discount.